adaltas/node-nikita/src/tools/sysctl.coffee.md

 ## Options

+* `backup` (string|boolean)
+  Create a backup, append a provided string to the filename extension or a timestamp if value is not a string, only apply if the target file exists and is modified.
 * `load` (boolean)
   Load properties if target is modified, default is "true".
 * `merge` (boolean)
   Preserve existing variables in the target file.
-* `source` (object)
-  List of properties to write and load.
 * `target` (string)
   Destination to write properties and load in sysctl settings, default to "/etc/sysctl.conf" if none given.